kintone-labs/kintone-ui-component/docs/document_en/docs/components/desktop/button.md

 ## Sample Code

-Sample code when all parameters are specified.
+Here is a sample code when all parameters are specified:

 ```javascript
 const header = kintone.app.getHeaderMenuSpaceElement();